Necmttn/telegraf/plugins/inputs/lustre2/README.md

 ### Troubleshooting

-Check for the default or custom procfiles in the proc filesystem, and reference the [Lustre Monitoring and Statistics Guide][guide].
+Check for the default or custom procfiles in the proc filesystem, and reference the [Luster Monitoring and Statistics Guide][guide].
 This plugin does not report all information from these files, only a limited set of items corresponding to the above metric fields.